hpe-container-platform-community/learn-kubedirector/docs/kd-user/using.md

 ...
 ```

-We can see the label `kubedirector.hpe.com/kdcluster=ubuntu18.04`
+We can see the label `kubedirector.hpe.com/kdcluster=ubuntu18.04`.
+Our kdcluster ID is `ubuntu18.04` so we know that `kdss-gpdft-0` is our ubuntu18.04 pod.

 Let's login to the container using kubectl: